 The 1st BS/BA is offered completely online.
 This is the most flexible solution if you are balancing work schedules, family time, and more.
 USU has been offering its online delivery for over 10 years, perfecting the online, higher-educational experience.
 Take it from those who have been through the program; out of a survey of nearly 700 students, 95.8% said they would recommend our online COMDDE program to others.
 Many have gone on to graduate school, gaining a strong foundation through this bachelor’s program.

-- It is recommended that COMD courses are taken in the sequence listed
+- COMD courses should be taken in the sequence listed

 - Students cannot take prerequisites concurrently with courses that require them

-- All required COMD courses and Human Anatomy/Physiology courses must be taken for a letter grade, not pass/fail
+- Human Anatomy/Physiology and Statistics courses must be taken for a letter grade

 - To get your current textbook list go to the USU Bookstore.

 |COMD 3600||Language Science (CI)||3|

 |COMD 5240||Neural Bases of Cognition and Communication (Option, OM)||3||COMD 3100|